sherpal/LaminarSAPUI5Bindings/README.md

 Web components are a powerful technology to create near-native html elements.
 Laminar, for its part, is a Scala-js framework/library to manipulate the dom.

+## Demo

+You can visit the [live demo](https://sherpal.github.io/laminar-ui5-demo/) if you want to see these bindings in action.

 ## Installation

 In order to use these bindings within your Scala.js project, you need to add the following to your `build.sbt`: